libgdx/libgdx.github.io/_posts/2022/2022-01-12-devlog-8-wiki-migration.md

 ## And now?
 The wiki can now be accessed via [https://libgdx.com/wiki/](https://libgdx.com/wiki/).
 To **edit a page**, use the "Edit on GitHub" link on top of each page.
 This will redirect you to GitHub, where you can submit a PR with your changes.
 We know that that makes contributing a bit of a hassle, but hope that it isn't too much of an inconvenience.

 Our new **wiki style guide** can be found [here](/wiki/misc/wiki-style-guide).
 Please give it a read before contributing.

-In addition, the migration allows us to use normal HTML, JS and CSS code in the wiki, which offers a few interesting possibilities:
+As an added bonus, the migration allows us to use normal HTML, JS and CSS code in the wiki, which offers a few interesting possibilities:

 <style>
 .example {